unionai-oss/pandera/docs/source/checks.rst

 where the dict keys are the discrete keys in the ``groupby`` columns.

-In the example below we define a :py:class:`DataFrameSchema` with column checks for ``height_in_feet`` using a single column, multiple columns, and a more complex groupby function that creates a new column ``age_less_than_15`` on the fly.
+In the example below we define a :class:`~pandera.schemas.DataFrameSchema` with column checks for ``height_in_feet`` using a single column, multiple columns, and a more complex groupby function that creates a new column ``age_less_than_15`` on the fly.